Malta in the Junior Eurovision Song Contest 2017

-Malta participated in the Junior Eurovision Song Contest 2017 on 26 November 2017 in Tbilisi, Georgia.
+Malta was represented at the Junior Eurovision Song Contest 2017 on 26 November 2017 in Tbilisi, Georgia.
 The Maltese entrant for the 2017 contest was selected through a national final, organised by the Maltese broadcaster Public Broadcasting Services (PBS) on 1 July 2017, while their song was selected internally.
 Each of the ten participants performed covers of non-Eurovision candidate songs during the national final.
 Gianluca Cilia was declared winner with his cover of Perdere l'amore.

 Background

-Prior to the 2016 Contest, Malta had participated in the Junior Eurovision Song Contest eleven times since its first entry in 2003 only opting not to participate at the 2010, 2011 and 2012 contests.
+Prior to the 2017 contest, Malta had participated in the Junior Eurovision Song Contest twelve times since its first entry in 2003 only opting not to participate at the 2011 and 2012 contests.
 Malta has won on two occasions: in 2013 when Gaia Cauchi won with the song "The Start", and again in 2015 when Destiny Chukunyere came first with "Not My Soul" when it won the contest with 185 points, breaking the previous record held by Spain for the most points ever given to a winner.

 Before Junior Eurovision

 Malta Junior Eurovision Song Contest 2017

 The national final took place on 1 July 2017.
 The national final consisted of ten competing acts participating in a televised production.
 Each of the 10 participants sang a song of their own choice.
-After all of them had performed, the results were decided through 100% televote and Gianluca Cilia as announced was the winner of the national final.
+After all of them had performed, the results were decided through televoting, and 9-year-old Gianluca Cilia was announced as the winner of the national final.